 Stop once in Wasilla for groceries and other supplies at Wal-Mart or Target.
 Then make another stop in Talkeetna.
 This small town is a great place to get up close to the river.
 More importantly, you don’t want to miss Talkeetna Roadhouse’s sourdough hotcakes, birch syrup, and reindeer sausage.
 Expect this to be a full day of driving, especially with summer roadwork and lots of RVs slowing down traffic.

 Hint: Instead of staying at a hotel, add a cabin rental to your itinerary.
 You’ll love having a kitchen to prepare early morning breakfasts and pack a lunch.
-You can save $40 off your first Airbnb trip by signing up with my link.
-Read my full review of Airbnb if you’re new to the program.
+You can save $30 off your first Airbnb trip by signing up with my link.
+Read my full review of Airbnb if you’re new to the program — it’s full of travel tips!

 Thursday – Denali